Third quantization with Hartree approximation for open-system bosonic transport

 To further confirm the argument about system-reservoir coupling, we show in Fig.~\ref{fig:sshvband} (b) the rectification ratio as a function of $t_2/t_1$ for the noninteracting ($U=0$) SSH model with different values of the system-reservoir coupling $\gamma$.
-Indeed, $R$ increases with $\gamma$ because the coupling changes how particles can be exchanged with the system.
+Indeed, $R$ increases with $\gamma$ because the system-reservoir coupling determines how efficient particles can be exchanged.
+A higher value of $\gamma$ implies more frequent exchanges between the system and reservoirs regardless of the hopping patterns, so the results are less sensitive to the ratio $t_2/t_1$.
 Moreover, the noninteracting SSH model approaches perfect rectification ($R=0$) as $t_2/t_1\rightarrow 0$ when $\gamma\rightarrow 0$, but in that limit the current also approaches zero in both configurations due to the vanishing system-reservoir coupling.
 A similar increase of $R$ with $\gamma$ for the case with $U/t_1=1$ is shown in Fig.~\ref{fig:sshvband} (c), so the argument works for both noninteracting and interacting systems.